 Some patients may choose to have a gum graft for cosmetic reasons.
 A gum graft can be used to remove excess gum tissue or to reshape an uneven gum line and help improve the perceived size of the gums and teeth.

-The Gum Graft Procedure
+The Gum Graft Procedure in Ottawa

 Depending on the level of gum recession, your surgery could take one to two hours.
 Your dentist will provide you with anesthetic during the procedure, so your mouth will be frozen in the treatment area and you won't feel any pain.